biodash/biodash.github.io/content/codeclub/17_regex/index.md

 We can recognize these things because they adhere to certain patterns: a DNA sequence, for instance, typically consists of a sequence of capital As, Cs, Gs, and Ts.

 **Regular expressions provide a way to describe and match text that contains specific patterns to computers**, with expressions that convey things like *"any digit"* and *"one or more or the previous character or character type"*.
-For example, **`\d{5}`** is a regular expression that matches at least five consecutive digits and would be a good start to finding all US ZIP codes embedded in a piece of text.
+For example, **`\d{5}`** is a regular expression that matches at least five consecutive digits and would be a good start to finding all US ZIP codes contained in some text.

 Regular expressions are extremely useful for a couple of related purposes: